Chris Durand

-Christopher Alan Durand (born 7 June 1963), known as Chris Durand, is an American film and television actor and preeminent stuntman, who began his career in 1989.
+Christopher Alan Durand (born 7 June 1963), known as Chris Durand, is an American film and television actor and stuntman, who began his career in 1989.

 A native of Anaheim, Orange County, California, Durand has performed stunts in over fifty films and television shows.
-He was a stunt performer in the television series Team Knight Rider, and The Crow (1994), between others.
+He was a stunt performer in the television series Team Knight Rider, and The Crow (1994), among others.
 He played the masked serial killer Michael Myers in Halloween H20: 20 Years Later (1998).
-He played a multitude of demons on the television show Angel, like the demon henchman in "She", directed by David Greenwalt, Ghostface in Scream 2 (1997), and one of the main zombies in "Resident Evil: Extinction".
+He played a multitude of demons on the television show Angel, like the demon henchman in "She", Ghostface in Scream 2 (1997), and one of the main zombies in "Resident Evil: Extinction".
 He can be seen as the mini-gunner in Captain America: The Winter Soldier (2014), and he also appeared in Armageddon (1998).

-Durand wrote, produced, and directed the one-woman show "My September".
-In 2002 Christopher produced the musical Icons: The Gay and Lesbian History of the World, Vol. I, starring actor/comedian Jade Esteban Estrada.
+Durand wrote, produced, and directed the one-woman show My September.
+In 2002 he produced the musical Icons: The Gay and Lesbian History of the World, Vol. I, starring actor/comedian Jade Esteban Estrada.
 He also produced the independent film Radio America written and directed by Christopher Showerman.

 He has a degree in archaeology from UCLA.